gomezreyj/intrado-assignmentC/README.md

 *	The longest word that beings with the letter
 *	The average number of characters in words that begin with the letter

+This list of words was generated using the web site at https://randomwordgenerator.com/

 ## How to Run It